Anthony Koutoufides

-Of Greek and Italian descent, Koutoufides has been an Australian celebrity, making numerous television appearances both during and after his football career.
+Of Greek Cypriot and Italian descent, Koutoufides has been an Australian celebrity, making numerous television appearances both during and after his football career.
 He was a gladiator in the Australian television series Gladiators in character as Kouta, "a Gladiator touched by the gods" and won the Australian version of Dancing with the Stars in 2006.

 Early life

 The son of Anna (a migrant from Northern Italy) and Jim Koutoufides (a Greek-Cypriot refugee from Egypt) he was born and raised in Lalor, Victoria a suburb in Melbourne near the border of Thomastown.
 He was raised in Thomastown and began playing football for the Lalor Football Club juniors and was schooled at Lalor Secondary College.

 Koutoufides was an outstanding track and field athlete, competing from grade six and winning gold in high jump at the 1984 Australian All Schools Championships.
 He also competed in the 110m hurdles and the discus.
 He aspired to the Olympics.

 His older brother Paul Koutoufides (who also played for Lalor and East Thomastown) was recruited by Carlton.
-The club had also pursued Anthony, however he initially rejected a 3 year professional contract to focus on amateur athletics.
+The club had also pursued Anthony, however, he initially rejected a 3-year professional contract to focus on amateur athletics.
 After his brother made his reserves debut for Carlton on Round 22 1990 Koutoufides followed him as a career move and was officially recruited by the club.
 He played 50 games in the reserves, where he won the 1991 reserves best and fairest with Carlton.